Alibi-ya

 An alibi-ya (アリバイ屋, aribai ya) is a kind of business in Japan that creates an identity viewed as socially respectable for peoples involved in occupations viewed as shameful, typically identities for women involved in the sex industry.
-The fictitious identity is created to conceal the person's actual from her family, and potential spouses.
-Services provided by alibi-ya range from simply a phone answering services at a non-existent employer to arrangements for a boss to give a speech at the client's wedding praising her work at the non-existent company.
+The fictitious identity is created to conceal the person's actual from her family and potential spouses.
+Services provided by alibi-ya range from simply a phone answering service at a non-existent employer to arrangements for a boss to give a speech at the client's wedding praising her work at the non-existent company.
 Though the business is not illegal of itself, alibi-ya came to attention in 2011 when fake documents issued by an alibi-ya were used to illegally obtain bank loans.
+In subsequent years, these firms provided customers with fake identities, spurious tax certificates and false documents required to rent apartments or take out personal loans.

 Etymology

 "Alibi-ya" is a combination of the English world "alibi" and the Japanese "ya", meaning "shop" or "seller".
 It is also written in Japanese as aribai-gaisha (アリバイ会社), meaning "alibi company".